10 Homemade Laundry Soap Detergent Recipes

 1/2 cup Borax

 - In a large pot, heat 3 pints of water.
-Add the grated bar soap and stir until melted.
-Then add the washing soda and borax.
+Add the grated bar and whisk until melted.
+Then add the W.S. and borax.
 Stir until powder is dissolved, then remove from heat.

-2 cups Fels Naptha Soap (finely grated - you could also try the other bar soaps listed at the top)
+2 cups Fels Naptha Soap (finely grated – you could also try the other bars listed at the top)

 1 cup Washing Soda